jetbrains-academy/Machine-Learning-101/Bayes Guards SMS/Vectorize/task.md

 The **naive classifier** is a probability model.
 It calculates the probability for each text class and returns the more probable one.

-Our task will be to calculate the probability of a given sentence being "Spam" or "Ham" and then choose the more probable variant.
+Our task will be to calculate the probability of a given sentence being "spam" or "Ham" and then choose the more probable variant.

-$P(Spam|sentence)$ is the probability that a sentence is "Spam", taking into account the set of words in a specific sentence.
+$P(spam|sentence)$ is the probability that a sentence is "spam", taking into account the set of words in a specific sentence.

 ### Task

-In the "Spam.txt" file, you will find a dataset containing marked sentences.
-The first word in each line is an identifier of the "Spam" or "Ham" class; then, after a tabulation, follows the body of the message.
+In the `spam.txt` file, you will find a dataset containing marked sentences.
+The first word in each line is an identifier of the "spam" or "ham" class; then, after a tabulation, follows the body of the message.

 Before building a classifier, we need to present the data in a format convenient for classifying.
 To do that, we will use a standard text-processing model named [Bag of words](https://en.wikipedia.org/wiki/Bag-of-words_model).
 It allows calculating the number of occurrences for each word in a document, regardless of word order and syntactic structures.

-In the `vectorize.py` file, we have implemented a function `split_by_words()`, which takes a vector of text lines and returns a vector of word lists for each line.
+In the `vectorize.py` file, we have implemented a function `split_by_words`, which takes a vector of text lines and returns a vector of word lists for each line.
 It utilizes the following functions:

 - [numpy.char.lower](https://numpy.org/doc/stable/reference/generated/numpy.char.lower.html) – it returns a list of elements transformed into lowercase.